valancej/documentation/_general/integrations/custom-integration.md

 If the service or tool you are integrating requires something like an API key or authentication token to be set as an environment variable, you will do this via a project's [encrypted environment variables]({{ site.baseurl }}{% link _pro/builds-and-configuration/environment-variables.md %}) that are encrypted and included in the [codeship-services.yml file]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}).

 **Note** that environment variables are loaded at runtime, so they are only available after your services have built and become available.
-If you have a token (such as an SSH key) that instead needs to be available at buildtime for use inside the project's Dockerfile, you will instead wanted to use [encrypted build arguments]({{ site.baseurl }}{% link _pro/builds-and-configuration/build-arguments.md %}).
+If you have a token (such as an SSH key) that instead needs to be available at buildtime for use inside the project's Dockerfile, you will instead need to use [encrypted build arguments]({{ site.baseurl }}{% link _pro/builds-and-configuration/build-arguments.md %}) which are available at buildtime.

 ### Tooling And Environment